Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 After you’ve tested that, modify the HTML document by including a

-element within the <head>
+<script> element within the <head> that

-contains this line of code: window.onload="alert('Insert message here');"
+contains this line of code: window.onload="alert('Insert message here');".

-Note that the XHTML rules require that you include a @type
+Note that the XHTML rules require that you include a @type attribute on

 your script element with a value text/javascript